codepress/admin-columns/readme.txt

 == Frequently Asked Questions ==

+= Is there documentation for Admin Columns? =

+Yes, you will find all the documentation you need on <a href="http://www.codepresshq.com/documentation/codepress-admin-columns/">http://www.codepresshq.com/documentation/codepress-admin-columns/</a>.

 = I have an idea for a great way to improve this plugin =

 Great!
 I'd love to hear from you.
-Leave your feedback at http://www.codepress.nl/plugins/codepress-admin-columns/feedback.
+Leave your feedback at http://www.codepresshq.com/support.

 = How can I change the thumbnail size of images? =